bitgrin/documentation/docs/docscontributing.md

 This line is separated from the one above by two newlines, so it will be a _separate paragraph_.
 This line is also a separate paragraph, but...
 This line is only separated by two spaces, so it's a separate line in the _same paragraph_.

-⚠️Single line break has to have two spaces between text
+⚠️Single line break has to have two spaces at the end of the first one

 ### Lists